 - Confirm the deletion.

-That’s it!
-You’ve now effectively changed your WordPress username with zero risk of losing access or content.
+That’s it.
+You’ve effectively changed your WordPress username with minimal risk and no lost content.

 Method 2: Intermediate – Use a Plugin Like Easy Username Updater